andreasjansson/effortless-config/README.md

     """
 ```

+(...where `SettingType` is `Union[int, float, str, bool]`.)

 In this example, `FLOAT_SETTING` has no groups defined, so this setting will use the default value for all groups.
 It can still be overridden on the command line though.
 But `SOME_OTHER_INTEGER` will always be fixed, since it's not wrapped in `setting`.

-Where `SettingType` is `Union[int, float, str, bool]`.

 ### Using the configuration

-Then in your code you can use these settings, for example in`'example/main.py`:
+Then in your code you can use these settings, for example in`example/main.py`:

 ```python
 from .config import config